adityam/filter/README.md

 -------------------------

-The above definition of a markdown filter creates two additional files: an
-\quotation{input} file and an \quotation{output} file, *irrespective of the number of times the environment is called*.
+The above definition of a markdown filter creates two additional files: an "input" file and an "output" file, *irrespective of the number of times the environment is called*.
 For each markdown environment, ConTeXt overwrites the input file and pandoc overwrites the output file.
-This is the default behavior as I do not want to clutter the current directory with temporary files.
+This behavior is the default as I do not want to clutter the current directory with temporary files.
 The trade off is that for each document run, the filter is invoked as many times as the number of markdown environments.
 Since getting cross-referencing right normally takes two or three runs, effectively the filter is run two or three times more than required.
-Usually, the filter is fairly fast these extra runs are not noticeable.
-But some filters can be slow.
-For example, just started and exiting the R program takes 0.3 seconds.
+A filter like `pandoc` is fairly fast, so these extra runs are not noticeable.
+But some filters, like the R-programming language for which simply startup and exit takes about 0.3 seconds, are slow.
 In such cases, the additional runs start adding up.
-A better trade off is to store the contents of each environment in a separate file and invoke the filter only if the file *changes in between successive runes*.
+A better trade off is to store the contents of each environment in a separate file and invoke the filter only if a file *changes in between successive runes*.

 The second behavior is achieved by adding `continue=yes` option to the
 definition: